JetBrains/kotlin-web-site/docs/topics/js/js-get-started.md

 ## What's next?

-Once you have created your first application, you can go to Kotlin hands-on labs and complete long-form Kotlin/JS tutorials or check out the list of Kotlin/JS sample projects for inspiration.
+Once you have created your first application, you can complete long-form Kotlin/JS tutorials or check out the list of Kotlin/JS sample projects for inspiration.
 Both types of resources contain useful snippets and patterns and can serve as a nice jump-off point for your own projects.

-### Hands-on labs
+### Tutorials

 * [Build a web application with React and Kotlin/JS — tutorial](js-react.md)
 guides you through the process of building a simple web application using the React framework, shows how a type-safe Kotlin